hmenager/galaxyxml-analysis/galaxyxml_analysis/README.md

 ```

 The script will clone all repositories containing tools installed on the given Galaxy instance.
-It also generates a JSON report for further analysis by other scripts (mainly reminding which
+It also generates a JSON file for further analysis by other scripts (mainly reporting which
 tools and versions are installed on the instance).

 ### analyse\_xmls.py

-This script perform analysis of XMLs by checking the presence of several tags and content:
+This script performs an analysis of Galaxy tools by checking the presence of several tags and content:

 * `<help>`
 * Non empty `<description>`